Tuning Monte Carlo Generators: The Perugia Tunes: Procedure

 Although Monte Carlo models may appear to have a bewildering array of independently adjustable parameters, it is worth keeping at the front of one's mind that most of these parameters only control relatively small (exclusive) details of the event generation.
 The majority of the (inclusive) physics is determined by only a few, very important ones, such as, e.g., the value of the strong coupling, in the perturbative domain, and the form of the fragmentation function for massless partons, in the non-perturbative one.

-\paragraph{Manual Tuning:} Armed with a good understanding of the underlying model, and using only the generator itself as a tool, a generator expert would therefore normally take a highly factorised approach to constraining the parameters, first constraining the perturbative ones and thereafter the non-perturbative ones, each ordered in a measure of their relative significance to the overall modeling.
-This factorisation, and carefully chosen experimental distributions corresponding to each step, allows the expert to concentrate on just a few parameters and distributions at a time, reducing the full parameter space to manageable-sized chunks.
-Still, each step will often involve more than one single parameter, and non-factorizable corrections still imply that changes made in subsequent steps can change the agreement obtained in previous ones by a non-negligble amount, requring additional iterations from the beginning to properly tune the entire generator framework.
+\paragraph{Manual Tuning:} Armed with a good understanding of the underlying model, and using only the generator itself as a tool, a generator expert would therefore normally take a highly factorized approach to constraining the parameters, first constraining the perturbative ones and thereafter the non-perturbative ones, each ordered in a measure of their relative significance to the overall modelling.
+This factorization, and carefully chosen experimental distributions corresponding to each step, allows the expert to concentrate on just a few parameters and distributions at a time, reducing the full parameter space to manageable-sized chunks.
+Still, each step will often involve more than one single parameter, and non-factorizable corrections still imply that changes made in subsequent steps can change the agreement obtained in previous ones by a non-negligible amount, requiring additional iterations from the beginning to properly tune the entire generator framework.

 Due to the large and varied data sets available, and the high statistics required to properly explore tails of distributions, mounting a proper tuning effort can therefore be quite intensive --- often involving testing the generator against the measured data for thousands of observables, collider energies, and generator settings.
 Although we have not kept a detailed record, an approximate guess is that the generator runs involved in producing the particular tunes reported on here consumed on the order of 1.000.000 CPU hours, to which can be added an unknown number of man-hours.
 While some of these man-hours were undoubtedly productive, teaching the author more about his model and resulting in some of the conclusions reported on in this paper, most of them were merely tedious, while still disruptive enough to prevent getting much other work done.